danpetrow/alphaDjango/README.md

     urlpatterns = [
         path('', include('stockVisualizer.urls')),
     ]

+Rather than using our base urls we include the urls defined in stockVisualizer.urls.

 ---

 ## Templates

 Django uses a a technology called Jinja which allows you to write reusable html components.
 If you're familiar with html but see something like {% block content %} or {{ stock }} just know this is Jinja.

 Now let's make some html.